OpenGov-OpenData/ckan-owncloud-connector/README.md

 }
 ```
+The package ID is for updating a pre-existing resource.
+You should specify the package ID of the package this resource is in.
+Resource name is the name the file will have on CKAN.
+CKAN URL is the base URL of the CKAN instance to upload the file to.
+File name is the name of the file in the zip file.
+Method is the method to update the resource (either insert or upsert.
+If creating a new resource, leave blank).
+Organization is the organization to upload this dataset to.
+API key is the API key of your user on CKAN.
+Notification emails is a list of emails that will be emailed with the results of the script.
+Metadata is the information when creating a new package that will be uploaded to CKAN.

 When you have correctly filled out your job.json file, create a zip file with the file to be uploaded and the job.json file in it.
 Then upload this zip file to the correct orginization directory.